COS301-SE-2024/Query-Builder/query-builder-docs/docs/architectural-requirements/quality-requirements.md

 - an **overall successful completion rate** of at least 80% for simple tasks that users are invited to perform on the app
 - a [**System Usability Scale (SUS)**](https://usabilitygeek.com/how-to-use-the-system-usability-scale-sus-to-evaluate-the-usability-of-your-website/) of at least 90% when gauging satisfaction of users using the system

+We will have two User Experience (UX) Surveys with the same target group.
+The first one will be given released 13 August and will complete on 19 August.
+After which modifications will be made if needed to improve usability.
+We then send new surveys to the same group to see if their experience has improved.
+At the end of each survey you give a usability rating from 0%-100%.
+This is how we will quantify and see if our UX improves over time.

 ### 2 - Security

 *How capable the system is at protecting regular users and their data from those with malicious intent.*